aporrasc/Mopo_HandsOn_Tutorial/README.md

 ## 🔗 INES to SpineOpt

 After building the INES model, the next step is to connect it to an energy system optimization tool.
-In this case, we use [SpineOpt](https://github.com/spine-tools/SpineOpt.jl).
+In this case, we use [SpineOpt](https://github.com/spine-tools/SpineOpt.jl) (which is also installed with the install inestools script).

 To proceed: